paigematheson14/notes-about-assembly-quality-control/README.md

 ### **Illumina sequencing** ###
 Illumina sequencing, also known as sequencing by synthesis (SBS), is a method that generates large volumes of DNA sequence data with high accuracy.
 It is commonly used for whole genome sequencing, targeted sequencing, RNA sequencing, and other applications.

-# Sequencing process:
+# 1. SEQUENCING:
+The first step to creating a genome assembly is to sequence the DNA from an organism.
+The following notes describe, in detail, the SEQUENCING PROCESS:

-# 1. Library preparation
+# 1a.
+Library preparation

 **DNA extraction:** In both Nanopore and Illumina sequencing, high molecular weight DNA is extracted from the sample (we used DNEasy blood and tissue kit)